lubomir80/Money-Guard/README.md

 ### Mone-Guard

-Mone-Guard is a financial management application that helps you keep all your transactions in one place and track your expenses effectively.
-It features a secure authentication system powered by NextAuth.js v5.
+MoneyGuard is a full-stack web application that helps users track and manage their daily financial transactions.
+It features secure user authentication via Google, GitHub, or traditional email/password login with email verification.
+After signing up, users can add, update, or delete income and expense records.
+An interactive chart provides insights into spending patterns by category.
+Users can also update their personal account details through a dedicated profile section.

 ## 🚀 Features